Crocus

 Crocus (/ˈkroʊkəs/; plural: crocuses or croci) is a genus of seasonal flowering plants in the family Iridaceae (iris family) comprising about 100 species of perennials growing from corms.

 They are low growing plants, whose flower stems remain underground, that bear relatively large white, yellow, orange or purple flowers and then become dormant after flowering.
 Many are cultivated for their flowers, appearing in autumn, winter, or spring.
 The flowers close at night and in overcast weather conditions.

 The crocus has been known throughout recorded history, mainly as the source of saffron.
 Saffron is obtained from the dried stigma of Crocus sativus, an autumn-blooming species.
 It is valued as a spice and dyestuff, and is one of the most expensive spices in the world.
 Iran is the center of saffron production.

 Crocuses are native to woodland, scrub, and meadows from sea level to alpine tundra from the Mediterranean, through North Africa, central and southern Europe, the islands of the Aegean, the Middle East and across Central Asia to Xinjiang in western China.
 Crocuses may be propagated from seed or from daughter cormels formed on the corm, that eventually produce mature plants.
 They arrived in Europe from Turkey in the 16th century and became valued as an ornamental flowering plant.

 Description

 General

-Crocus display the general characteristics of family Iridaceae, which include basal cauline (arising from the aerial stem) leaves that sheath the stem base, hermaphrodite flowers that are relatively large and showy, the perianth petaloid with 2 whorls of 3 tepals each and septal nectaries.
-The flowers have 3 stamens and a gynoecium of 3 united carpels and an inferior ovary, 3 locules and axile placentation with fruit that is a loculicidal capsule.
+Crocus display the general characteristics of family Iridaceae, which include basal cauline (arising from the aerial stem) leaves that sheath the stem base, hermaphrodite flowers that are relatively large and showy, the perianth petaloid with two whorls of three tepals each and septal nectaries.
+The flowers have three stamens and a gynoecium of three united carpels and an inferior ovary, three locules and axile placentation with fruit that is a loculicidal capsule.

 Crocus is an acaulescent (lacking a visible lower stem above ground) diminutive seasonal cormous (growing from corms) herbaceous perennial geophytic genus.
 The corms are symmetrical and globose or oblate (round in shape with flatted tops and bottoms), and are covered with tunic leaves that are fibrous, membranous or coriaceous (leathery).
-The corms produce fibrous roots, and contractile roots which adjust the corms depth in the soil, which maybe pulled as deep as 20 cm into the soil.The roots appear randomly from the lower part of the corm, but in a few species, from a basal ridge.
+The corms produce fibrous roots, and contractile roots which adjust the corms depth in the soil, which may be pulled as deep as 20 cm into the soil.
+The roots appear randomly from the lower part of the corm, but in a few species, from a basal ridge.